Canyon decision

 Banff-based half-day script

-Check the access stack
+Make the access stack real

 Reset before entering the canyon